 ACES (Academic, Career & Employability Skills)

-In accordance with ATLAS efforts to provide more long-term, sustained activities that incorporate the features of effective professional development, in early 2012 ATLAS launched a new job-embedded transitions initiative: ACES (Academic, Career & Employability Skills).
-The goal of ACES is to ensure that ABE programs are able to provide effective contextualized instruction integrating post-secondary education and training readiness, employability skills, and career readiness at all levels.
+The goal of ACES is to ensure that Adult Basic Education (ABE) programs are able to provide effective contextualized instruction integrating post-secondary education and training readiness, employability skills, and career readiness at all levels.